developerpeachy/100-days-of-code/README.md

 ### Day 4: April 8, 2020

-**Today's Progress**: Forked 100DaysOfCode repo and added my log notes, cleaned up code on website.
+**Today's Progress**: Forked 100DaysOfCode repo and added my log notes, FIXED my bug!!

 **Thoughts**: I couldn't write as much code as I wanted to tonight, because my family are doing some Easter things.
 I had instead, forked the 100 Days of Code repo and entered my logs for the past few days.
 I have also cleaned up the code on my website, but nothing much to commit here!
 Happy Passover! :heart:

+EDIT: I managed to fix my Light/Dark mode bug on my website!
+It turned out that I needed to make the Header component and add all my logic for switching from Light -> Dark mode in there.
+I'm so glad i fixed this tonight!

 **Link(s) to work**: [Rosalie's website](https://rosalie.dev/)